tomdaweiqq/drupal-gratis-theme/README.txt

 To get up and running, follow the steps below:

 1. Install node.js from http://nodejs.org/
+2. make sure to install grunt CLI globally -  npm install -g grunt-cli
-2. In terminal, cd to the gratis folder (or your subtheme)
+3. In terminal, cd to the gratis folder (or your subtheme)
-3. Run npm install (if all went well, you will now have your local node modules) Note you may need to preface this with sudo if you run into permissions issues or fix the permissions.
+4. Run npm install (if all went well, you will now have your local node modules) Note you may need to preface this with sudo if you run into permissions issues or fix the permissions.
-4. Still in terminal, run 'grunt' (no quotes)
+5. Still in terminal, run 'grunt' (no quotes)
-5. Make sass changes
+6. Make sass changes
-6. Watch Grunt and LibSass instantly render your changes.
+7. Watch Grunt and LibSass instantly render your changes.
-7. For a better experience, activate LiveReload in the theme settings UI and you'll no longer have to keep reloading your page.
+8. For a better experience, activate LiveReload in the theme settings UI and you'll no longer have to keep reloading your page.
 (Assumes you are using Chrome) You'll need to manually reload the page once for this to work after activation.
-8. You can also run 'grunt format' (no quotes) for nicely formatted CSS.
+9. You can also run 'grunt format' (no quotes) for nicely formatted CSS.
     You should do this in a new terminal tab or window.

 -- NOTES --